qyqyq/SSSD_replication/README.md

 # SSSD_replication

-This repository is a replication of SSSD imputers in Tensorflow.
+This repository is a replication of SSSD imputers.

 Reference: https://arxiv.org/abs/2208.09399